 “The way to look at this is to consider if a chef is likely to wear their chef pants in any other situation than their occupation, which it’s likely not,” says Sommer.
 “Standard black pants and closed shoes may be worn for work, however they can also be worn outside of work as well – their purpose isn’t specifically work related.”

-During the pandemic-induced lockdown, the ‘COVID-hourly rate’ or ’shortcut method’ has been introduced, bringing the fixed rate method up to 80-cents-per-hour.
+The ‘COVID-hourly rate’ or ’shortcut method’ has been extended to included the 2020/2021 financial year, bringing the fixed rate method up to 80-cents-per-hour.
 Sommer says this will be appropriate for workers who haven’t seen big set-up costs and whose employers have provided the necessary equipment and tech to conduct work.
 But the best way to tell what’s most cost-effective is to keep a cost diary and compare notes at tax time.

 “You can tally up your hours and calculate the amount you can claim via the shortcut method, then compare that with any expenses you have incurred as a result of working from home.
 This will determine which method will provide you with the more effective deduction.”